-25. In elections under this longstanding voter ID regime, voter fraud in Idaho was virtually non-existent because Idaho's existing fraud prevention measures are sufficiently protective.
+31. In elections under these longstanding registration and voter ID regimes, voter fraud in Idaho was virtually non-existent because Idaho's existing fraud prevention measures are sufficiently protective.
 As the Secretary admitted during legislative hearings, voter fraud in general is exceedingly rare in Idaho, and there have been no instances of voter fraud linked to the use of student IDs to vote in Idaho.
 Indeed, the Heritage Foundation's database of voter fraud lists only 6 instances of voter fraud in Idaho between 2010 and 2023, and none of those instances appear related to the use of student IDs to vote.

-26. Yet through HB 124, the legislature imposed more stringent voting ID requirements that make voting less accessible and more difficult for young voters and specifically for Idaho students whose school IDs are no longer sufficient for voting.
+32. Yet through HB 124, the legislature imposed more stringent voting ID requirements that make voting less accessible and more difficult for young voters and specifically for Idaho students whose school IDs are no longer sufficient for voting.